Course Changes — Initiated by Students

 After the third week of the semester, a student may withdraw from a course by completing the required course withdrawal form (available from the Office of the Registrar).
 Courses from which a student has withdrawn will be displayed on the student’s record with a final grade of W. This has no effect on a student’s GPA calculation and does not satisfy any graduation requirements.
 The last day to withdraw from a semester-long course is the Friday of the 9th week of the semester.
 The last day to withdraw from an eight-week session course offered with the fall or spring semester is indicated on the Academic Calendar, included in this Catalog.

 NOTE: Discontinuing attendance in a class does not constitute dropping the course.
-A Drop (or Add) is not official until the student successfully completes and verifies the action in Banner or completes the appropriate form and delivers it, in person, to the Office of the Registrar on either campus.
+A Drop (or Add) is not official until the student successfully completes and verifies the action in Banner or completes the appropriate form and submits it to the Office of the Registrar.
 No student should assume that an instructor has dropped him/her from a course.
 Each student is responsible for seeing that his or her schedule is accurate in Banner.

 During the Add/Drop Periods, students may make changes in their course schedules without written permission from their advisors.
 After the first three weeks of the semester, withdrawal from a course requires written approval of both the advisor and the course instructor (provided on the Course Withdrawal form).
 Students living in campus housing are expected to maintain a course load of at least 12 credits.